kids encyclopedia robot

 Retirement

-Latynina retired after the 1966 World Championships and became a coach for the Soviet national gymnastics team, a position she held until 1977.
+Latynina announced her retirement after the 1966 World Championships and became a coach for the Soviet national gymnastics team, a position she held until 1977.
 Under her coaching the Soviet women team won gold in the 1968, 1972 and 1976 Olympics.
 She organized the gymnastics competition at the 1980 Olympic Games in Moscow.

 She holds Russian citizenship and lives in Moscow.
 Latynina has received numerous Soviet and Russian state accolades.